 When you receive services from Non-Network Providers by choice or even if you have no choice in the selection of the Non-Network Provider, this Plan pays benefits based on the Non-Network Allowance, not the provider's billed charges.
-If your provider charges more than the Non-Network Allowance, you are responsible for any amounts above the Non-Network Allowance.
-In addition, because the Plan pays a lower benefit level for non-network care, you pay more out-of-pocket for non-network care.
+If your provider charges more than the Non-Network Allowance, you are responsible for any amounts above the Non-Network Allowance unless under applicable law the Non-Network Provider is under a duty to accept the applicable Non-Network Allowance plus applicable deductibles, Copays and Coinsurance as payment in full for Covered Services and Supplies.
+In addition, because the Plan often pays a lower benefit level for non-network care, you pay more out-of-pocket for non-network care unless under applicable law the Non-Network Provider is under a duty to accept the applicable Non-Network Allowance plus applicable deductibles, Copays and Coinsurance as payment in full for Covered Services and Supplies.